monilgoyal/vahan-checker-flask/README.md

 - [requests](https://pypi.org/project/requests/)

 ## Using Regcheck API
-create a file in root directory with name `cred.env` create variable `USER_NAME` and assign the username of regcheck account to it.
+Create environmental variable `USER_NAME` or create a file in root directory with name `cred.env` and create variable `USER_NAME` and assign the username of regcheck account to it.

 ```
 USER_NAME= #########